aalexeeva/summer_school/XSOLLA Getting started en.md

 purchase.pin_codes.upgrade.id|integer|ID of an upgrade. purchase.checkout|object|Object with order information. purchase.checkout.currency|string|order Currency.
-The three-letter currency designation according to ISO 4217 is used. purchase.checkout.amount|float|order Amount. purchase.description|object|Object with a description of the object. purchase.description.value|string|the description of the item.
-It will be displayed in the payment interface and email receipt. purchase.gift|object|Object with information about the gift. purchase.gift.giver_id|string|ID of the donor. purchase.gift.message|string|Message from the giver. purchase.gift.hide_giver_from_receiver|string|data Visibility of the gift giver to the gift recipient.
-Default is 'true'. purchase.gift.friends|array|Array with data about friends. purchase.gift.friends.id|string|ID the gift recipient. purchase.gift.friends.name|string|the Nickname of the gift recipient. purchase.gift.friends.email|string|Email of the gift recipient. purchase.coupon_code|object|Object with information about the promotional code for a discount or bonuses when buying. purchase.coupon_code.value|string|the value of the promotional code. purchase.coupon_code.hidden|boolean|Visibility of the field for entering the promo code in the payment interface.
+The three-letter currency designation according to ISO 4217 is used. purchase.checkout.amount|float|Order Amount. purchase.description|object|Object with a description of the object. purchase.description.value|string|The description of the item.
+It will be displayed in the payment interface and email receipt. purchase.gift|object|Object with information about the gift. purchase.gift.giver_id|string|ID of the donor. purchase.gift.message|string|Message from the giver. purchase.gift.hide_giver_from_receiver|string|Data Visibility of the gift giver to the gift recipient.
+Default is 'true'. purchase.gift.friends|array|Array with data about friends. purchase.gift.friends.id|string|ID the gift recipient. purchase.gift.friends.name|string|The Nickname of the gift recipient. purchase.gift.friends.email|string|Email of the gift recipient. purchase.coupon_code|object|Object with information about the promotional code for a discount or bonuses when buying. purchase.coupon_code.value|string|The value of the promotional code. purchase.coupon_code.hidden|boolean|Visibility of the field for entering the promo code in the payment interface.
 Default is 'false'. custom_parameters|object|Additional parameters sent in the JSON hash of pairs key-value.